 April brings a seasonal shift across the globe, making it the ideal time of year for exploring ancient wonders, embarking on epic adventures and savoring fresh local produce.

 So grab your passport and pack your suitcase for a once-in-a-lifetime adventure.
-Here’s our guide to the very best places to go in April.
+Here’s our guide to the very best places to go in April this year.

 1. Lake Maggiore, Italy